A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: The Training and Assessment System

 \section{The Training and Assessment System}

-The architecture of the training and assessment system for bridge inspection with an assistant drone (TASBID) is illustrated in Figure \ref{fig:OV-1}.
-The system is designed to consist of four modules: bridge inspection simulation, interfaces that allows the bridge inspector (the trainee) to interact with the drone in the simulated inspection, monitoring \& data analysis, and post-study assessment.
-The inspector, may be equipped with biometric sensors, operates the drone in the simulated inspection using a remote controller.
+The architecture of the training and assessment system for bridge inspectors with an assistant drone (TASBID) is illustrated in Fig.\ref{fig:OV-1}.
+The system is designed to consist of four modules: the bridge inspection simulation, an interface that allows the bridge inspector (the trainee) to operate the drone in the simulated inspection, monitoring \& data analysis, and the post-study assessment.
+The trainee, who could be equipped with biometric sensors, operates the drone in the simulated inspection using a remote controller.
 Streaming data of the inspector and the drone are monitored to provide real-time in-task feedback to the inspector.
 The data on job specifications, the bridge, and the site are references for monitoring and analysis.
-Upon completing a simulation study, a comprehensive assessment based on the collected data is performed to provide the post-study feedback to the trainee and the management.
+Upon completing a training, a comprehensive assessment based on the collected data is performed to provide both the required information for designing an individualized training plan and the post-study feedback to the trainee.
 Below is a discussion of the four modules in detail.